Julian22222/PRACTICE/C_Sharp/Project1/README.md

 </html>
 ```

-The most popular and traditional ways to add client-side functionality using <scripts> to a web page:
+The most popular and traditional ways to add client-side functionality (invoke functions by clicking on something and etc.) using <scripts> to a web page:

 is jQuery and JavaScript